tecnomod-um/oquare-metrics/README.md

 This module makes use of said framework to bring its capabilities to ontology repositories hosted in GitHub, so that users may evaluate ontologies making use of an stadardized system.

+## Important note 13 of October 2023

+This repository has been transfered from the personal account of the developer to the tecnomod-um organization, which is part of University of Murcia.
+Current repositories using this Action do NOT need to change the references to this module, as it redirects correctly.
+However it is HIGHLY ADVISED to update the reference from Emdien/oquare-metrics to tecnomod-um/oquare-metrics in the future to prevent confusion and possible errors.

 ## Features

 * Robust tool for ontology metrics, based on OQuaRE framework for ontology quality evaluation